 Supplemental Instruction (SI) is a learning enhancement program designed to organize and improve the ways in which students prepare for class outside of class.
 SI is attached to a course to provide students with a systematic and disciplined approach for processing the subject material assigned by the professor.
 The SI leader attends the course to keep up with the subject content being presented and to model effective student practices and attitudes.

-Please view the fall 2014 SI Schedule.
+Please view the spring 2015 SI Schedule.

 SI Will Help You: